-Constructibility refers to ensuring in advance that a building or structure can be built efficiently, both in terms of time and money.
-Building Information Modeling, when developed and accurate enough, lets the industry achieve efficiency with information-rich, as-built models and find possible problems before starting to work, using or wasting real materials.
-As-built models minimize costly surprises, RFI's (requests for information) and opening way for more profitable projects.
+Constructibility means ensuring in advance that a building or structure can be built efficiently, both in terms of time and money.
+Building Information Modeling, when developed accurately, helps the industry achieve efficiency with information-rich models and find possible problems before construction begins, reducing wasted materials.
+3D models minimize costly surprises, RFI's (requests for information) and clears the way for more profitable projects.

-If the question is "What is BIM?", constructibility should be a part of the answer.
 With Tekla, constructibility is the foundation of developing BIM software.
-We produce our software to meet the needs of the industry, putting the “I” like information to BIM - the more information a model includes, the more beneficial it is to all project parties.
+We produce our software to meet the needs of the industry, because we believe the more information a model includes, the more beneficial it is to all project parties.

-Constructible, as-built models allow the industry to make informed decisions early in the process.
-Tekla Structures is made for creating, combining and distributing highly developed, accurate and information-rich structural models using any material.
-The data is accurate and ample as it accumulates as what is entered in the beginning of the process stays with until the end.
-The builders can manage changes and avoid errors, find clashes and produce better quality but less waste.
+Constructible 3D models allow the industry to make informed decisions early in the process.
+Tekla Structures is made for creating, combining and distributing highly-developed, accurate and information-rich structural models using any material.
+The builders can manage changes and avoid errors, find clashes and produce better quality with less waste.

-Current trends in construction promote constructibility.
-Because the trend is towards increasingly complicated architecture, designers and builders have to find ever more innovative solutions, and then realize these.
-The need to build successfully and safely is the reason why accurate information is necessary already in the design phase.
+Current trends in construction promote constructability as architecture becomes increasingly complicated and designers and builders have to find ever more innovative solutions.
+The need to build successfully and safely is why accurate information is necessary even in the design phase.

-Cost pressure is ever-present.
-Using constructible models, the building can become cheaper, better and faster.
-Processes can be planned and scheduled and possible mishaps in the design phase detected before starting construction.
-This leads to less ad-hoc problem solving on site.
+Cost pressure is also ever-present.
+With constructible models, buildings can be constructed cheaper, better and faster.
+Processes can be easily planned and scheduled, and possible mishaps detected in the design phase before construction starts.
+This leads to less ad-hoc problem solving on-site.

-The off-site building is another trend that makes accurate information crucial.
-It is gaining ground as the industry heads towards savings and the higher level of automation.
-Ever larger units, such as steel-roof assemblies and factory-built bathrooms, arrive prefabricated to the construction site to be installed just on time.
-Naturally, every such item needs to fit exactly and stay on the schedule while vast amounts of changing information must reach those who work on the project.
-This process definitely calls for accurate, as-built, up-to-date information that is easily found – sounds just like constructible models.
+The off-site building is another trend that’s gaining ground as the industry heads towards cost savings and a higher level of automation.
+Larger units, such as steel-roof assemblies and factory-built bathrooms, arrive prefabricated to the construction site to be installed when needed in the construction schedule.
+Naturally, these items need to fit exactly and stay on schedule, even when vast amounts of information changes on the project.
+This process definitely calls for accurate, as-built and up-to-date information, like the kind found in constructible models.